Social Security Tax: What Employers Need to Know

 How do I actually pay these taxes?

-Although Form 941 is a quarterly tax form, you’ll actually make FICA tax payments monthly or every two weeks, depending on how much FICA tax you paid during the current “lookback period.”
+Although Form 941 is a quarterly tax form, you’ll make FICA tax payments either monthly or semi-weekly, depending on how much FICA tax you paid during the current lookback period.

-The current lookback period for the 2023 tax year is July 1, 2021 to June 30, 2022.
-If you reported more than $50,000 in taxes on Form 941 during that time, you have to deposit your Social Security tax semi-weekly.
-If your tax liability was less than $50,000, you have to deposit monthly.
+The current lookback period for the 2025 tax year is July 1, 2023, to June 30, 2024.
+If you reported more than $50,000 in taxes on Form 941 during that time, you’re required to deposit your Social Security tax semi-weekly.
+If your tax liability was less than $50,000, you’ll deposit monthly.

-The IRS requires all employers to make payroll tax deposits using the EFTPS online system.
+The IRS mandates that all employers make payroll tax deposits using the EFTPS online system.

 What if I don’t have any employees?